Severe Weather Statement issued for Washtenaw by NWS - NewsBreak

 Severe Weather Statement issued for Washtenaw by NWS

 Effective: 2021-09-14 15:05:00 EDT Expires: 2021-09-14 23:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Washtenaw A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM EDT FOR NORTHEASTERN LENAWEE AND SOUTHERN WASHTENAW COUNTIES At 315 PM EDT, a severe thunderstorm was located near Manchester, moving northeast at 25 mph.
-HAZARD...60 mph wind gusts.
+Target Area: Washtenaw A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM EDT FOR NORTHWESTERN MONROE...NORTHERN LENAWEE AND SOUTHERN WASHTENAW COUNTIES At 304 PM EDT, a severe thunderstorm was located near Onsted, or 8 miles west of Tecumseh, moving northeast at 45 mph.
+HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-This severe storm will be near Tecumseh and Manchester around 320 PM EDT.
-Saline around 350 PM EDT.
-Ann Arbor around 355 PM EDT.
-Other locations impacted by this severe thunderstorm include Pittsfield Township, Macon, Springville, Cambridge Junction, Bridgewater, Pleasant Lake and Tipton.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+This severe storm will be near Tecumseh and Manchester around 315 PM EDT.
+Ann Arbor and Saline around 335 PM EDT.
+Other locations impacted by this severe thunderstorm include Manitou Beach-Devils Lake, Pittsfield Township, Cone, Macon, Bridgewater, Ridgeway, Pleasant Lake, Tipton, Rome Center and Azalia.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0